node-ci/nci/README.md

 problems detected by regexp) then step will be rerun without error
 * Approximate remaining build time should be shown
 * Named build steps
-* Target branch can be changed easily from ui
+* Ability to change build parameters from ui (at least target branch)
 * Embedded database (apparently level db)
 * Lightweight (minimal dependencies)